 There is a large body of 12 step literature that has been written as resources for recovering addicts.
 You can find some examples on the literature page.

 Prayer and meditation is useful at every stage of your recovery.
 Taking time to still your mind and connect to power greater than yourself can restore serenity and stability, put you in better touch with your feelings, and help clarify your goals.

 Sometimes thinking about being sober from the internet and technology for a whole lifetime seems daunting, threatening, or overwhelming.
 We might use these feelings as an excuse for one “last” binge before we’re ready to be sober.
 Instead of dealing with such a big commitment, many of us do not think about being sober for a whole lifetime; we just think about being sober for the next 24 hours.
 We take things one day at a time, one hour at a time, and sometimes one minute at a time.

-Three Circle Model / Bottom Lines, Middle Lines, Top Lines
+Bottom Lines, Middle Lines, Top Lines

-Your green circle has ways you would like your relationship to internet and technology to look like, as well as non IT related alternatives you can adopt in place of your problematic usage.
+Your top lines has ways you would like your relationship to internet and technology to look like, as well as non IT related alternatives you can adopt in place of your problematic usage.
 Some examples might be: only using the internet and technology for work related purposes, banking, and similar tasks; having internet-free days; not checking my phone for an hour each morning; meditating; exercising; cooking; learning a new activity; spending time with a friend or family member.

 Tracking usage/keeping time logs

 Keeping a time log of all of all your internet and technology usage can help you gain perspective on how you are using.
 Behavioral science has shown that simply by measuring our behavior, we automatically subconsciously begin to adjust it towards our desired goals.
 It is most helpful to send daily usage to a sponsor.
 Here is one example of a time log.

 Create action plans